slorber/docusaurus-react-ideal-image/README.md

 This new fork was created mainly to solve the hydration errors after upgrading to React 18

+December 2024: we also removed usage of FC.defaultProps (for React 19) and propTypes (to remove useless dependency)

+---

 ## The problem

 I need React component to asynchronously load images, which will adapt based on network, which will allow a user to control, which image to load.